 Under the Postal Services Act, CTU is responsible for protecting users and other postal service market participants.
 It maintains a list of operators, performs analyses of the general availability of the universal services and examines the need to impose the obligation to provide and ensure the universal services, makes decisions to grant postal licences and monitors whether the operators meet their obligations under this act.

 According to Section 2(1)(a) of the Postal Services Act, postal service is an activity which consists of postal items deposition and its sorting and transportation over the postal network.
 The purpose of postal services is to deliver the postal item to the recipient.
-Postal delivery of cash is also considered as postal service.
+Postal delivery of amount of money is also considered as postal service.

 According to Section 2(2) of the Postal Services Act, the transportation of postal items by a party that was not involved in the collection, sorting or delivery of such postal items is not a postal service.
 A service similar to postal service carried out by the sender or by a party connected with the sender is also not a postal service.

-According to Section 2(j) of the Postal Services Act, foreign postal service is a service whose provision was agreed outside the Czech Republic and whose purpose is to deliver postal consignments or amounts of cash in the Czech Republic, and which belongs to the sphere of postal services in the phase provided by the operator in the territory of the Czech Republic.
+According to Section 2(j) of the Postal Services Act, foreign postal service is a service whose provision was agreed outside the Czech Republic and whose purpose is to deliver postal items or amount of money in the Czech Republic, and which belongs to the field of postal services in the phase provided by the operator in the territory of the Czech Republic.

-In case of any doubt as to whether or not a company provides postal services, it is possible to contact the Department of Communications and Postal Services Regulation of CTU, using the CTU’s contacts.
+In case of any doubt as to whether or not an undertaking provides postal services, it is possible to contact the Department of Communications and Postal Services Regulation of CTU, using the CTU’s contacts.

-Business in postal services in the territory of the Czech Republic can be carried on under conditions set out in the Postal Services Act by individuals and legal entities that meet the general conditions.
-Authorisation to do business commences for these parties on the date of delivery of a written notification, which has to meet the requirements specified in Section 18(2) and (3) of the Postal Services Act.
+Natural and legal persons who meet the general conditions may do business in the field of postal services in the Czech Republic under the conditions set out by the law.
+The authorisation to do business shall be granted to such persons on the date of delivery of a written notification of business which complies with the requirements under Section 18(2) and (3) of the Postal Services Act.